Yoavsb25/AlertBuddy/README.md

-Here's a README for the two projects:

----

-# 📂 Projects Overview

-This repository contains two unique web-based applications designed to solve real-world challenges.
-These projects leverage modern web technologies and demonstrate proficiency in full-stack development.

----

 ## 🚨 **Alert Buddy**

 A platform for users to mark themselves safe during emergencies, enabling real-time updates on the safety of friends and family without direct communication.